Rights of the Sovereign and the Duchy of Cornwall Bill [HL]

 Overview

-This bill proposes significant changes to the funding of the Royal Family, the governance of the Duchy of Cornwall, and the parliamentary process.
-It aims to redefine the Sovereign Grant, redistribute the Duchy's assets, and remove the need for royal consent on parliamentary bills.
+This bill proposes significant changes to the funding of the monarchy, the governance of the Duchy of Cornwall, and the parliamentary process.
+It aims to amend the Sovereign Grant Act 2011, redistribute the Duchy of Cornwall's assets, change the rules of succession for the Duke of Cornwall title, and remove the requirement for royal consent on parliamentary bills.

 Description